 Students who have completed eight semesters of college-level coursework, including at least 16 College of Wooster courses, and who have met the College’s degree requirements will be awarded the appropriate degree at the next scheduled Commencement.
 Grade point averages at the time of graduation will be recorded on the permanent transcript.
 Records of any courses taken at Wooster subsequent to graduation will appear on the transcript, but grades will not affect the grade point average at the time of graduation.

 Students who finish degree requirements mid-year or in absentia must confirm their status for graduation and intentions for the May Commencement in writing with the Registrar by February 1.

-- The Commencement program includes a notation that the student has not yet completed the degree.
-Students will participate in only one Commencement ceremony.
+- When all requirements are not completed by the date of the exercise, The Commencement program will include a notation that the student has not yet completed the degree.

 - Any exceptions to these policies must be approved through petition to the Dean for Curriculum and Academic Engagement.